 Show dogs have their coats routinely hand stripped for the best appearance.

-The PRT is generally a healthy and robust dog with a life expectancy of up to fifteen years, with
+The Parson Russell Terrier is generally a healthy and robust dog with a life expectancy of up to fifteen years or longer, with

 good care and regular veterinary check-ups.